-Inventory control & Cost Reduction techniques is an important part of materials management which helps to reduce overall cost of Inventory control by applying various basic as well as innovative techniques such as Inventory turnover ratio, Standardization and codification, Value Engineering and Value Analysis.
+Inventory control & Cost Reduction techniques is an important part of materials management which helps to reduce the overall cost of Inventory control by applying various basic as well as innovative techniques such as Inventory turnover ratio, Standardization and codification, Value Engineering and Value Analysis.

 Also called Industrial Standardisation

-This is a process of establishing agreement upon acceptable levels of various characteristics on the basis of specific studies, experience, recommendations of the statutory bodies or the governments.
+This is a process of establishing an agreement upon acceptable levels of various characteristics on the basis of specific studies, experience, recommendations of the statutory bodies or the governments.

 e.g. of characteristics: Dimensions, Physical characteristics, chemical composition, performance etc.